abacusmodeling/abacus-develop/docs/advanced/scf/converge.md

 An example showcasing different charge mixing methods can be found in our [repository](https://github.com/deepmodeling/abacus-develop/tree/develop/examples/charge_mixing/pw_Al).
 Four INPUT files are provided, with description given in README.

+As for DFT+U calculations, where the hamiltonian is not only dependent on charge density, but also dependent on density matrix.
+You can try `mixing_restart>0` and `mixing_dmr=1` to improve convergence.
+For case extremely hard to converge, you can use so-called U-Ramping method by setting a finite positive `uramping` with `mixing_restart>0` and `mixing_dmr=1`.

 ## Smearing

 Thermal smearing is an efficient tool for accelerating SCF convergence by allowing fractional occupation of molecular orbitals near the band edge.
 It is important for metallic systems.